Food Prosecution Register

 While most types of complaints are handled by the local council that the food business is located in, some complaints will be reviewed by SA Health.
 These include:

 If you make a complaint with SA Health, it will be logged and considered carefully.
-We will investigate as appropriate,
+We will investigate as appropriate, however we give priority to:

 Please ensure you provide all relevant information about the issue: